SitecorePowerShell/Book/security.md

 ![Elevate session](/images/screenshots/uac/security-elevatedsessionstate-contenteditor.png)

 The following warning is rendered in the ISE while the session state is elevated.
+Click "Drop elevated session state" if you do not want to wait for the elevated session to timeout.

 ![Drop elevated session state](/images/screenshots/uac/security-elevatedsessionstate-dropise.png)